qtlark/GMNet/README.md

 We provide **Synthetic Dataset** and **Real-world Dataset**, which are organized by following four parts:

 - `image`: The input SDR Images
-- `gainmap`: The Gourd-turth Gain Maps
+- `gainmap`: The Gourd-Turth Gain Maps
 - `metadata`: The metadata for restore HDR form SDR-GM pair (Only Qmax here)
 - `thumbnail`: The down-sampled SDR Images in resolution `256×256` (Bicubic interpolation)